apache/iotdb/docs/UserGuide/Maintenance-Tools/Maintenance-Command.md

 ## SET SYSTEM TO READONLY / RUNNING / ERROR

 Manually set IoTDB system to running, read-only, error mode.
-In cluster mode, we provide commands to set the local node status and set the cluster status.
+In cluster mode, we provide commands to set the local node status and set the cluster status, valid for the entire cluster by default.

 ```sql
 IoTDB> SET SYSTEM TO RUNNING